asafch/BNF-parser/README.md

 # A parser for BNF grammars

-The parser is actually a usage of [parser combinators](https://github.com/asafch/PCfs) written in F#.
+The parser is actually a usage of [parsing combinators](https://github.com/asafch/PCfs) written in F#.
 The input should be a file that defines a BNF grammar of some sort.
 The grammar should conform to [this](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form#Further_examples) grammar.

+## To-do's

+1. Verify correctness of referencing a rule, i.e. can't reference a rule before its definition
+2. Transform parsed grammar into a parser for the grammar's language
+3. Consider support for EBNF - this may ease the transformation of recursive rules to use many/many1
+4. Enhance failure propagation - if the parser failed to match some rule, then the whole grammar is invalid

 ## License